 She Said, She Said: Delphi and Olympia

 Five years after their first blogged adventure (She Said She Said London) Jenny Keroack, now 23 years old, and her mom, travel writer Geri Bain, set off on a new journey.
 This trip centered on three great societies: the Ancient Greeks, the Ottomans, and the Venetians.
 Starting in Athens, they set sail on a Windstar Cruise to Venice, tracing the interwoven histories of these superpowers.
 After the cruise, they headed to the Dolomites for a few days of hiking.
 As with their last adventure, they recorded their impressions and favorite finds along the way.
 Jenny’s are in italics; Geri’s are in regular type.
-The following is their first installment, logged from Athens.
+The following is their third installment, logged from Delphi and Olympia.

 While Ancient Greece was not a single political entity, the ancient sites of Delphi and Olympia served as unifying forces—places where citizens of each city-state came to pray and send offerings to the gods, compete in pan-Hellenic athletic competitions.
 As at Epidaurus, we joined Windstar Cruises excursions for the sites and were glad we did—they had knowledgeable guides who shared insights with our group (about 20) about ancient and modern Greece during bus rides as well as at the sites.